Personal Representative Appointment

 If the personal representative is involved in managing a business during probate, or if the usual calculations would generate a particularly low fee, the court may allow additional compensation.

 Considering the importance of the personal representative’s role, it is important that you have the guidance of someone who has substantial experience with estate matters when appointing an executor or when embarking on the duties of an administrator.

 The seasoned Texas estate planning attorneys at Staubus and Randall have the knowledge and skill necessary to help you through the process.
 We will ensure your best interests and those of your loved ones are protected every step of the way.

-If you would like more information about how Staubus and Randall can help you with your estate planning matters, call us today at 214-691-3411 to schedule a free consultation.
+If you would like more information about how Staubus and Randall can help you with your estate planning matters, call us today at 214-691-3411 to schedule a consultation.
 We look forward to putting our experience to work for you.